 TCD differentiates from other Stichting Rijswijkse Kinderopvang (SRK) childcare centres, as is True Colors Rijswijk (TCR), by the high number of international children.
 Parents come from abroad and often do not speak Dutch well, or at all.
 The pedagogical team therefore often communicates with the parents in English.
+Our written communication is always in English.
 The children are frequently brought up speaking two and sometimes even three or four languages.